HuntMS: A Framework for Microservice Geo-Distribution for Carbon and Cost Reduction: Introduction

-To answer this question, we present \textbf{\sys}\footnote{In ancient Greek mythology, Aceso (pronounced Akesó) was the Greek goddess of well-being.
-Unlike her sister Panacea (Cure-All), she represented the process of curing rather than the cure itself.}: an Adaptive Carbon- and Efficiency-aware microservice placement system that jointly optimizes carbon emissions and monetary cost, while respecting latency constraints. \sys employs a scalable genetic algorithm that rapidly identifies near-optimal microservice placements across available regions that have heterogeneous carbon intensity.
+To answer this question, we present \textbf{\sys}: an adaptive carbon- and efficiency-aware microservice placement system that jointly optimizes carbon emissions and monetary cost, while respecting latency constraints. \sys employs a scalable genetic algorithm that rapidly identifies near-optimal microservice placements across available regions that have heterogeneous carbon intensity.
 Given the potentially exponential size of the search space, \sys leverages a key \textbf{insight} to effectively reduce it: it prioritizes the offloading of microservice subtrees that (i) \emph{activate early} in the request execution and (ii) do not belong to the \emph{critical path}, which is the longest dependency chain amongst microservices determining end-to-end latency.
 A \emph{microservice subtree} denotes a branch of the invocation call graph comprising services triggered together during request processing.
 By focusing on early, non-critical microservice subtrees, \sys eliminates infeasible or low-impact decisions, reducing optimization overhead while maintaining latency guarantees.
 By placing selected microservices in greener regions, \sys achieves up to 37.4\% carbon emissions reduction and up to 3.6\% operational cost savings, on average, compared to a static, single-region deployments, while maintaining service-level objectives (SLOs).
 Overall, \sys enables both carbon- and cost-aware microservice placement for latency-sensitive applications in regionally constrained infrastructures.
 The specific {\bf paper contributions} are: \begin{tightitemize} \item A characterization of carbon reduction opportunities for microservices within geographically constrained infrastructures, revealing the insight that selectively offloading early-activated, non-critical subtrees to greener regions can reduce emissions without compromising performance (Section~\ref{sec:motivation}). \item The design of \sys, including a dynamic optimization strategy that adapts to workload patterns and carbon intensity using a scalable genetic algorithm (Section~\ref{sec:system}). \item A comprehensive evaluation of \sys, demonstrating significant reductions in carbon footprint and cost while maintaining application performance in a scalable and stable manner (Section~\ref{sec:evaluation}). \item To facilitate community adoption and engagement, we will {\bf open source} the software of \sys, alongside a high-fidelity simulator of large-scale geo-distributed microservice placement with plugable optimization strategies. \end{tightitemize}

 The rest of the paper is organized as follows.
 Section~\ref{sec:back} presents relevant background knowledge and Section~\ref{sec:motivation} reveals motivational observations.
 Then, Section~\ref{sec:system} describes in detail \sys, while Section~\ref{sec:evaluation} presents its thorough experimental evaluation.
 Section~\ref{sec:related} compares \sys against related works and, finally, Section~\ref{sec:discussion} discusses potential limitations and future work.